Water Use Management

 Water Processes and Utility-Scale Solar Power Plants

-Water use requirements for solar power plants depend on the technology and weather and climate conditions at the site.
-In general, all solar power technologies use a modest amount of water (approximately 20 gallons per megawatt hour, or gal/MWh ) for cleaning solar collection and reflection surfaces like mirrors, heliostats, panels, troughs, and dishes.
+Water use requirements for solar power plants depend on the technology and climate conditions at the site.
+In general, all solar power technologies use a modest amount of water (approximately 20 gallons per megawatt hour, or gal/MWh ) for cleaning solar collection and reflection surfaces like mirrors, heliostats, and photovoltaic (PV) panels.
 For comparison, a typical family uses about 20,000 gallons of water each year, more than the amount of water needed per MW of photovoltaic generation capacity.